Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 ### Repository Contents
 #### Datasets
 The low dose and ultralow dose test images of *Pantoea* sp.
 YR343 and annotations are located within this folder in both COCO and YOLO formats (Roboflow).
-The images have also be resized to 640 x 640 and 1024 x 1024.
-Please use the exact folder format, `_annotations.coco.json` text and annotation class order of 0 = inner membrane (IM) and 1 = outer membrane (OM) for replacing these datasets with a custom dataset.
+The images have also been resized to 640 x 640 and 1024 x 1024.
+When loading in custom datasets, please use the exact folder format, `_annotations.coco.json` text and annotation class order of 0 = inner membrane (IM) and 1 = outer membrane (OM).
+In addition, please resize your images to either 640 x 640 or 1024 x 1024 before proceeding.
 #### Drop
 Test image python code is located in this folder.
 Be sure to update the dataset links for a custom dataset.
 #### Misc